dentproject/hldd/baseline-network-linux-hld.md

 amount of work needed for keeping drivers building and working with newer kernels stays manageable.

-These will also help vendors quickly updating their drivers when submitting new platforms based on older releases.
+The semantic patches will also help vendors quickly updating their drivers when submitting new platforms based on older releases.

 ### DentOS as a layer extending the base platform support layer